nigelkerr/character-reminder/README.md

 Kanji that I am supposed to know already in web pages, as inspiration.
 I wish that I had a firmer pedagogical basis than that.

+Git clone this down or fetch the zip (https://github.com/nigelkerr/character-reminder/archive/master.zip) then install in Chrome as an unpacked extension.

 Not very sophisticated.
 Barely documented.
 Owes a lot of inspiration and snippets of code to the very-sophisticated Furigana Injector (http://code.google.com/p/furigana-injector/).